mikebochenek/learning/blog/_posts/2025-11-22-november-cozy-weekend-ideas.markdown

 Time to document another batch of ideas that I have been thinking this cozy weekend.

-Friday I watched some [video(s)](https://www.youtube.com/watch?v=8BtHk-oNlN0) which focused on Samuel Rondot, an entrepreneur who *only* build products based on existing ideas.
+Friday I watched some [video(s)](https://www.youtube.com/watch?v=8BtHk-oNlN0) which focused on Samuel Rondot, an entrepreneur who *only* build products based on **existing ideas**.
 He gets his ideas from online research and his mantra is to "build a proven idea" - i.e. twitter, buildinpublic,.
 I guess as a european, the easy thing to do is to add localization.
 I wonder how he outperforms the "copied" business (better marketing?).
 There are more stories on [this channel](https://www.youtube.com/@starterstory).
 Maybe that French optometrist was right in looking at other existing services, as his three products supposedly generate over 35000 / month
 * [useartemis](https://useartemis.co/)
 * [storyshort](https://storyshort.ai/) (based on autoshorts.ai)
 * [capacity.so](https://capacity.so/)